Bituminous Sheet Waterproofing: Know these Before Installation

 At Aqviz, we’ve encountered cases where improper installation of bituminous sheets led to moisture entrapment, causing blistering, delamination, and mold growth.
 To avoid such issues, we recommend preparing the substrate properly, ventilation design, and controlling the vapor inside the substrate.

-Is Bituminous Sheet UV Resistant?
+Is Bituminous Sheet UV-Resistant?

 Yes, bituminous sheets can be UV-resistant, but their resistance depends on their surface treatment.
 Standard bitumen sheets degrade under prolonged UV exposure, but mineral-coated or reflective-coated sheets significantly improve UV resistance.
 APP-modified bituminous sheets have superior heat and UV stability, making them suitable for exposed roofs, terraces, and podium decks.

-Is Bituminous Sheet Chemical Resistant?
+Is Bituminous Sheet Chemical-Resistant?

 Yes, bituminous sheets offer good chemical resistance, particularly against acids, alkalis, salts, and industrial pollutants.
 Their chemical stability makes them suitable for wastewater treatment plants, chemical storage areas, and structures exposed to aggressive environments.
 However, bituminous membranes can deteriorate when exposed to petroleum-based solvents, strong hydrocarbons, or extreme pH conditions, which can cause softening or loss of adhesion.